thegooddocsproject/governance/ProjectSteeringCommittee.md

 TheGoodDocsProject Project Steering Committee
 =============================================

 TheGoodDocsProject Project Steering Committee (PSC) is the official managing body of TheGoodDocsProject and is responsible for setting overall project direction.
-The committee is drawn from the TheGoodDocsProject community and is based on merit and interest.
+The committee is drawn from TheGoodDocsProject community and is based on merit and interest.

 PSC Members
 -----------